 Nuts, seeds and other roasted goods

 Nuts do not need further explanation.
 Roasted goods (chaohuo) are melon seeds, pine seeds, peanuts, and other plant seeds that are roasted to increase flavour and digestibility.
-The value of this market segment rose from RMB 18.592 in 2004 to RMB 86.393 billion in 2014.
+The value of this market segment is expected to reach RMB 105.3 billion in 2020.

 China has produced a total of 4,506,500 mt of seeds in 2018; broken down in the following table.